Haivision/srt/docs/API-functions.md

 SRTSOCKET srt_accept(SRTSOCKET lsn, struct sockaddr* addr, int* addrlen);
 ```

-Accepts a pending connection and creates a new socket to handle it.
-The
+Accepts a pending connection, then creates and returns a new socket or
-socket that is connected to a remote party is returned.
+group ID that handles this connection.
+The group and socket can be
+distinguished by checking the `SRTGROUP_MASK` bit on the returned ID.

 * `lsn`: the listener socket previously configured by `srt_listen`
 * `addr`: the IP address and port specification for the remote party